Head & Neck Cancer Diagnosis in Port Neches, TX

 Head and neck cancer is a term that is used to describe tumor growths in the mouth nose and throat.
 It is estimated that this type of cancer only accounts for approximately four percent of all cancers in the US.

-ENT specialist Boyd Herndon, DO has extensive experience treating heead and neck cancer.
+ENT specialist Boyd Herndon, DO has extensive experience treating head and neck cancer.
 If you’re experiencing symptoms of head or neck cancer, contact M Boyd Herndon, DO today to schedule an appointment in Port Neches, right outside of Beaumont.
 Give our office a call at (409) 729-6401 or request an appointment through our secure online form.
 Dr. Herndon sees patients from Beaumont, Nederland, Groves, Port Arthur, and the surrounding area.

 Types of Cancer of the Head and Neck

-Cancer of the head and neck are categorized by the area of the area in which the cancer starts.
+Cancer of the head and neck is categorized by the area of the area in which the cancer starts.

 |Cancer Regions||Specific Areas Affected||Symptoms & Indications|